daltskin/SmartThingsNet/docs/DevicesApi.md

 <a name="updatedevice"></a>
 # **UpdateDevice**
-> Device UpdateDevice (string authorization, string deviceId, UpdateDeviceRequest updateDeviceRequest)
+> Device UpdateDevice (string deviceId, UpdateDeviceRequest updateDeviceRequest)

 Update a device.